devopsegy/holidaypirates/README.md

-Hello Jeffy You can follow the steps below in order to install the application.
+You can follow the steps below in order to install the application.

 Dependencies: